asuszko/pycu_interface_libs/README.md

 # cuda_manager_libs

-Precompiled shared libraries for [cuda_manager](https://github.com/asuszko/cuda_manager).
+Precompiled shared libraries for [pycu_interface](https://github.com/asuszko/pycu_interface).

 ## Setup

-Just drag and drop the content of the latest shader model supported by your hardware (for example, sm_50) into the cuda_manager root folder.
+Just drag and drop the content of the latest compute version supported by your hardware (for example, sm_50) into the pycu_interface root folder.

 ## License